Fuel system modification (FSM) for paramotors with diaphragm carburetors

 Typical paramotors have the fuel tank far below the engine.
 The fuel from the tank is sucked up to the carburetor by a small fuel pump that is inside the carburetor.
 This negative pressure at the carburetor fuel inlet can range from -0.3 PSI to -0.5 PSI (-1.8 kPa to -3.3 kPa), depending on how low the fuel level is in the tank.

-How easily the fuel turns to fizz in the fuel lines and inside the carburetor depends on many things including the ambient temperature, altitude, and the formula of the gasoline manufactured in your state or country.
+How easily the fuel turns to fizz in the fuel lines including the carburetor depends on many things including the ambient temperature, altitude, and the formula of the gasoline manufactured in your state or country.

 Typically, the negative pressure at the carburetor inlet will increase if everything in the fuel system is NOT perfect, especially at or near WOT.
 Fuel filters (the tank clunk, the fuel inline filter, and the fuel inlet screen in the carburetor) can become restricted in various ways that are more noticeable at or near WOT.
-Some manufacturers make things worse by putting a primer bulb in the system that is inline with the movement of fuel to the carburetor.
+Some manufacturers make things worse by putting an inline primer bulb in the system.
+The check valves in the primer bulb are spring-loaded which increases the vacuum on the gasoline.
 Another issue is the presence of a minimum sized pulse port which causes a problem at WOT, in cold conditions, or when the air temperature is high.
 To reduce restrictions in the fuel system, some manufacturers will eliminate the inline fuel filter (!) or modify the stock carburetor.
 Then there is cheaply manufactured gasoline which is notorious for vaporizing at the least negative pressure.

 Another fuel issue can be a tiny air leak where the fuel line joins the fitting that comes out of the fuel tank.
 This will introduce air into the fuel system which can haphazardly paralyze the fuel system.
 It is may only be noticeable when at or near WOT.
 I had to put a video camera near the carburetor on one engine in order to discover this problem.